harbdog/raycaster-go/README.md

 `TextureAt(x, y, levelNum, side int) *ebiten.Image`
 - Needs to return an [ebiten.Image](https://pkg.go.dev/github.com/hajimehoshi/ebiten/v2#Image) as the wall texture found at the indicated X/Y map coordinate and level number.
-- `side` is currently provided as either `0` or `1` indicating the texture viewed from the X or Y direction, respectively.
+- `side` is currently provided as either `1` or `0` indicating the texture viewed from the X or Y direction, respectively.
 This value can be used, if desired, to have a different texture image representing alternate sides of the wall.
 - The size of the texture image returned will need to match the texture size (`texSize`) provided to the `NewCamera` function.
 For example `texSize: 256` requires all wall textures to be `256x256` pixels in size.

 `FloorTexture() *image.RGBA`
-- Needs to return an [image.RGBA](https://pkg.go.dev/image#RGBA) to be used as the repeating floor texture.
+- Used to return an [image.RGBA](https://pkg.go.dev/image#RGBA) to be used as the repeating floor texture.
+- It can also return `nil` to only render the non-repeating floor texture provided to the `camera.SetFloorTexture` function.

 ### [Sprite interfaces](sprite.go)